dpzhang/scas_db/README.md

 ## II.
 Disclaimer
-Due to confidentiality, code would not be published or released from this repository, and this manual is written soley for __Compass Lexecon__ staffs who will be using the scraper.
+Due to confidentiality, *code would not be published or released from this repository*, and this manual is written soley for __Compass Lexecon__ staffs who would be using this scraper to obtain Securities Class Action Settlements data by ISS Link.

 ## III.
 Preparation